acschmalenberger/ComicCharacterSource/README.md

 ## Installation

-To install this app, just visit the sit: https://acschmalenberger.github.io/Project1/
+To install this app, just visit the site: https://acschmalenberger.github.io/Project1/

 ## Usage